 When we first got there, we only saw the eyes of the alligators peering out of the water.
 As time went along, you would see them start to reveal more and more of their bodies floating in the water.
 Hundreds of bodies.
 At any given time, there are about 1900 alligators at the park.
 Be sure to venture up to the top of the tower to have a much better view of the breeding marsh.

-Speaking of the birds, there are so many to enjoy and a photographers dream.
-The bird in the top right hand corner of the picture above was trying to find a date.
+Speaking of the birds, there are so many to enjoy and a photographer’s dream.
+The bird in the top right-hand corner of the picture above was trying to find a date.
 I watched for a long while as he strutted around in all his finest, but the girls would just fuss at him and fly away.
-All along the walkway are plaques which tell you about the birds in the area.
+All along the walkway are plaques that tell you about the birds in the area.
 There is also a bird aviary where you can feed the Lorikeets.

-One of the newer attractions is the White Gators.
-These aren’t albino gators since they have coloring.
+One of the newer attractions is the White Gators. these aren’t albino gators since they have skin color.
 When I walked up to this giant creature, he slowly opened his eyes to reveal those dark blue cold eyes.
 They live in their own covered area called White Gator Swamp since long sunlight exposure will damage their skin.
 Too spooky for me.

 Other attractions are a petting zoo, Gator Gully Splash water park area for the kids to cool off in with picnic tables and plenty of chairs for mom and dads to relax on, a few creatures you can pet and see up close and personal and if you have a strong heart, you can go on the Screamin’ Gator Zip Line over the breeding marsh.
 There are so many activities for the kids to enjoy.

 The Swamp Walk is the beginning of the Everglades where you can see what a true swamp looks like.
 Nature at its finest.